utxostack/ckb-bitcoin-spv/docs/Design.md

 # The Design of CKB Bitcoin SPV

-CKB Bitcoin SPV is a library, for doing Bitcoin simplified payment verification on CKB.
+CKB Bitcoin SPV is a library designed to facilitate Bitcoin simplified payment verification (SPV) on Nervos CKB.

 ## Abstract

-This document describes the design and explains the technical details of CKB Bitcoin SPV, which allows users to do on-chain verification for bitcoin transactions on CKB chain.
+This document provides a comprehensive overview of the design and technical details of the CKB Bitcoin SPV.
+Through this material, developers will acquire the knowledge needed to perform on-chain verification of Bitcoin transactions on Nervos CKB.

 ## Background

-For understanding this document, the knowledge of the following concepts are **required**.\
+A foundational knowledge of the following concepts is **required** for a better understanding of this document.

-But we won't discuss them here, please learn them on their own documents.
+Below are brief explanations of each term along with links to sources for detailed learning:

 ### Simplified Payment Verification (SPV)

-[Simple Payment Verification][SPV], usually abbreviated to SPV, is noted in Bitcoin whitepaper.
-It allows a transaction recipient to prove that the sender has control of the source funds of the payment they are offering without downloading the full Blockchain, by utilizing the properties of Merkle proofs.
+[Simple Payment Verification][SPV] (SPV) allows a transaction receiver to confirm that the sender possesses and controls the funds being sent without needing to download the entire blockchain.
+This is achieved using Merkle proofs.

+Refer to the [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf) for more details.

-### Bitcoin Difficulty Adjustments
+### Bitcoin Difficulty Adjustment

-Every 2016 blocks (which should take two weeks if this goal is kept perfectly), every Bitcoin client compares the actual time it took to generate these blocks with the 2 weeks goal and modifies the target by the percentage difference.[^1]
+Bitcoin adjusts the computational difficulty of mining a block every 2016 blocks, which ideally takes two weeks.
+Every Bitcoin client adjusts the mining difficulty by comparing the actual production time of the last 2016 blocks to the intended 2-week period, and modifies the target based on the percentage difference. [^1]

 > [!Note]
-> The difficulty re-target being based on the time taken for the previous
-> 2015 blocks instead of 2016 blocks.[^2]
+> “The difficulty re-target [is] based on the time taken for the previous 2015 blocks instead of 2016 blocks." [^2]

-### Bitcoin Merkle Proof
+### Bitcoin Merkle Proofs

-A proof that proves a transaction (in fact, just transaction hash) was included in a block.

-It could be fetched through the RPC API [`gettxoutproof`], and be verified with the RPC API [`verifytxoutproof`].
+A Bitcoin Merkle proof verifies that a transaction - or specifically, its hash - was included in a given block.
+It can be fetched through the RPC API  [`gettxoutproof`] and verified with RPC API [`verifytxoutproof`].

 ### Merkle Mountain Range (MMR)

-A [Merkle Mountain Range (MMR)][MMR] is a binary hash tree that allows for efficient appends of new leaves without changing the value of existing nodes.
+A [Merkle Mountain Range (MMR)][MMR] is a binary hash tree data structure designed to allow efficient appending of new leaves while maintaining the integrity of the existing nodes.

-An MMR proof could be used to prove whether an item is included in an MMR root or not.
+A MMR proof can be utilized to verify whether a specific item is included in the MMR root.

 ## Overview

-First, we could divide the whole problem into 2 smaller and standalone problems.
+Let’s break down the entire problem into two smaller, independent steps.

-### 1. On CKB, prove a header belongs to the bitcoin chain
+### 1. On CKB, prove if a header belongs to the bitcoin chain

 #### 1.1.
 Data preparation stage